 Letterfolk, for example, does a great job of using video in its Stories.
 From product demonstrations to live Q&A, the Letterfolk team knows exactly how to take advantage of this compelling format.

-The best video content tells stories that connect on a deep level with the viewer.
+The best product videos tell stories that connect on a deep level with the viewer.
 The better you tell stories about your brand or product, the more likely your viewers are going to understand what your company is offering and what it can do for them.
 And, in turn, the more likely they’ll be to buy.

 Best practices for video content include: